zjsunzone/Docs/en-us/basics/[English]-Installation-Instructions.md

 - debian package
 - source code

+> ** Note **: When installing through official binary packages, PPA sources and Debian packages, the native CPU architectures need to be above 2.0 and 2.0, otherwise PlatON needs to be installed by compiling and encoding.

 ### Binary package based installation

 Officially, two binary packages are available.
 Users can download and install them on demand.
 The download link is as follows: